India now has 4th largest forex reserves

-New Delhi, March 15 (IANS) Indias forex reserves have now become the fourth largest in the world at $580.3 billion surpassing Russia.
+New Delhi: Indias forex reserves have now become the fourth largest in the world at $580.3 billion surpassing Russia.

 Emerging markets have been building reserves to guard against volatility due to Covid aftershocks.